cnatis/flexi-validate/README.md

 ### isValid

-Returns true if all the validations for the target object return true First parameter is the target object we want to validate Second parameter is the validation object containing our validation structure
+Returns true if all the validations for the target object return true or an array of isValid values if the first parameter is an array
+First parameter is the target object or array of objects we want to validate Second parameter is the validation object containing our validation structure
 ```
-    Boolean isValid(targetObj, validationObj)
+    Boolean || Array isValid(targetObj, validationObj)
 ```

 ### isValidAsync

-Returns a promise resolving to true if all the validations for the target object return true First parameter is the target object we want to validate Second parameter is the validation object containing our validation structure
+Returns a promise resolving to true if all the validations for the target object return true or an array of promises resolving to isValid values if the first parameter is an array
+First parameter is the target object or array of objects we want to validate Second parameter is the validation object containing our validation structure
 ```
-    Promise isValidAsync(targetObj, validationObj)
+    Promise || Array isValidAsync(targetObj, validationObj)
 ```

 ### messages

-Returns an object where each property is a failed validation and the value of that property is the validation message First parameter is the target object we want to validate Second parameter is the validation object containing our validation structure Third parameter is the key for the validation input we want to get messages for, should be a string
+Returns an object where each property is a failed validation and the value of that property is the validation message or an array of objects where each object is the result of messages if the first parameter is an array
+First parameter is the target object or array of objects we want to validate Second parameter is the validation object containing our validation structure Third parameter is the key for the validation input we want to get messages for, should be a string
 ```
-    Object messages(targetObj, validationObj, validationInput)
+    Object || Array messages(targetObj, validationObj, validationInput)
 ```

 ### messagesAsync

-Returns a promise resolving to an object where each property is a failed validation and the value of that property is the validation message
+Returns a promise resolving to an object where each property is a failed validation and the value of that property is the validation message or an array of promises resolving to the result of messagesAsync if the first parameter is an array
-First parameter is the target object we want to validate Second parameter is the validation object containing our validation structure Third parameter is the key for the validation input we want to get messages for, should be a string
+First parameter is the target object or array of objects we want to validate Second parameter is the validation object containing our validation structure Third parameter is the key for the validation input we want to get messages for, should be a string
 ```
-    Promise messagesAsync(targetObj, validationObj, validationInput)
+    Promise || Array messagesAsync(targetObj, validationObj, validationInput)
 ```

 ### allMessages

-Returns an array of objects where each object is a failed validation input and each property on the object is a failed validation prop and the value of that property is the validation message
+Returns an object where each key is a failed validation input object and each property on the object is a failed validation prop and the value of that property is the validation message or an array containing the result of allMessages if the first parameter is an array
-First parameter is the target object we want to validate Second parameter is the validation object containing our validation structure
+First parameter is the target object or array of objects we want to validate Second parameter is the validation object containing our validation structure
 ```
     Array allMessages(targetObj, validationObj)